halfdanrump/market/protocols/PingPong_WorkerBroker_dialogue.md

 ### Worker is ready
 1) Worker ready; worker send ["", READY]; The worker process sends ["", READY] when it is ready.
-2) Broker recv [worker_id, "", READY]; register worker; when broker receives READY on BACKEND it adds worker to queue and immediately sends PONG.
+2) Broker recv [worker_id, "", READY]; register worker; when broker receives READY on BACKEND it adds worker to queue
+3) Broker sends PONG; send [worker_id, "", PONG]; immediately after receiving PING broker sends PONG.
-3) Worker recv ["", PONG]; worker updates broker aliveness; when the worker gets a pong from the broker it knows that the broker is alive and keep the connetion open.
+4) Worker recv ["", PONG]; worker updates broker aliveness; when the worker gets a pong from the broker it knows that the broker is alive and keep the connetion open.

 ### Worker sends PING
 1) Worker heartbeat; send ["", PING]; Every second, the worker sends a ["", PING] to let the broker know that it's alive.